The Nightshift: 14 January 2018

 Press Clippings:

-Good Morning, it’s Saturday, 3 February 2018, and this is the Morning Edition of The Nightshift.
+Good morning, it’s Sunday, 14 January 2018 and this is the Morning Edition of The Nightshift .

-What we’re listening to in The Media Bunker: The Valentines 2018 playlist, compiled by our music editor/producer/DJ Tschugge.
+What we’re listening to in the Media Bunker: The First Day compilation on Spotify.

 The front pages (and sometimes more) of the world’s great English language newspapers are linked below.